Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Actions of algebraic tori

 We then write

-where by $I$ we mean an assignment of $i_k$ to $j_k$ in the word $z^I$.
-Sometimes we refer to $I$ as a multi-index, although the term is not entirely accurate.
-If $I$ is such a multi-index, its abosulte value $|I|$ is defined as the sum $i_1+\cdots+ i_k$.
+where by $I$ we mean an assignment of $i_k$ to the subscript $j_k$ in the word $z^I$.
+Sometimes we refer to $I$ as a ``multi-index,'' although the terminology is not entirely accurate.
+If $I$ is such a multi-index, $|I|$ is defined as the sum $i_1+\cdots+ i_k$.